gonzabeade/cat-dog-classifier/model/README.md

 7. An output node with sigmoid activation function.

 ADAM was used as an optimizer and binary cross-entropy as a loss function.

+The idea is that the network transparently consumes pictures of any dimensions and that no image-preprocessing is needed to test for a value.

 #### 5. Output